General

 Final Thoughts

-It’s important to focus on growing your business as consistently as possible.
-This requires a good understanding of data, metrics that are most relevant for driving growth, and trying out various marketing strategies until you find what works best—then continuing to do it.
+It’s essential to focus on growing your business as consistently as possible.
+This requires a good understanding of the data and metrics that are most relevant for driving growth and trying out various marketing strategies until you find what works best and then continue to do it.